7 Ways Solid SEO and Web Design Work Together to Build Rapport With Google

 Length of lines, white space, and additional elements like images can influence how people see and focus on your website.
 Also, do not forget to take into consideration people with disabilities by creating an inclusive web design version.

-Your site map should have certain logic in it
+Your site map should have a certain logic to it

-Even though many perceive SEO as technical art, it still can not be separated from web design.
-Google updates its rules of the game for the reason.
-Although it is harder to feat its standards you still have to make your web design and SEO work together with you an not against you.
+Even though many perceive SEO as a technical art, it is still inseparable from web design.
+This is one of the main reasons Google is continuously updating the rules.
+Although it is becoming harder to steadily fit its standards, you still have to make sure your SEO and web design work together to your likings.

 Win over your users

-Over a number of years, we are quite used to seeing perfect websites that offer unbelievable user experience.
-Thus, it is only natural to expect the same result from each website.
+In those past years, we have faced numerous growth in perfect websites offering an unbelievable user experience.
+Thus, having the competitive market in mind, it is only natural to expect the same from every website, especially yours.

 SEO goes the best paired with web design.
 As a result, improving your website does not have to be so hard.
 Remember about these points when you develop a design for your website and you are likely to have higher rankings than you have had before.